virtee/sevctl-test/README.md

 **The test suite passes if there are no *failed* test cases.** It is okay if there are skipped test cases.

+As mentioned above, this test suite is secondary to the `sev` library's automated unit test suite, which is much more comprehensive and covers all of the code that `sevctl` invokes that this test suite is unable to cover.